What Is Being Painted?

 2. Galvanized Metal

 Galvanized steel and iron contain a protective zinc coating that prevents the development of rust.
-Thanks to the coating, galvanized metal resists adhesion of most paints.
-While painting it is sometimes possible, it is not necessary.
+Thanks to the coating, galvanized metal resists the adhesion of most paints.
+While painting galvanized metal is sometimes possible, it is not necessary.
 On top of that, it adds a lot of cost and complexity.

 3. Anything Not Intended to Be Painted